Which ever way you look at it, customer success is about leadership.

 Tactically, because any digital edge will eventually be copied by the competition.
 Strategically because, until further notice, humans still pay the bills and we like a side serving of humanity.
 Still, we live in a time where nothing is as it was before.
 The other day I saw a customer experience checklist that said a business had to be Easy, Fast, Convenient, Trackable, Personalised and Predictive ...
 OR ELSE, the relationship with its customers would fall apart.

 In my head, it makes sense.
 In my heart, I have my doubts.
-Especially when looking at my top 'real life' relationship: that with my wife.
-We are living in an age of corporate transformation.
+Especially when looking at my top 'real life' relationship: that with my wife. |

-AuthorAlain Thys is an experience architect who helps organisations drive profit and transformation through experience.
+AuthorAlain Thys helps leaders in large organisations drive profit and growth through customer transformation.
 Archives

 Categories